Jonny Lee Miller: Television

-In 1993's third instalment of Prime Suspect, Miller played a young man victimised as a child by a paedophile.
+In 1993's third instalment of Prime Suspect, Miller played a young man who had been victimised as a child by a paedophile.
 His first notable acting role that year was in the soap opera EastEnders, wherein he played Jonathan Hewitt.
 Miller later revealed he had been offered a contract to remain on the show but declined: "It was five weeks' work and I made more money there than I ever had in my life.
 Then they offered me a year's contract.
 I said no, thank God.
 I thought I should get out of there while I still could."

 In 2003, Miller appeared in the BBC modernisation of The Canterbury Tales in the episode The Pardoner's Tale and had a starring role as Lord Byron in the television film Byron.
 He then starred alongside Ray Liotta in the CBS drama Smith.
-However, the show was canceled after only seven episodes.
-Miller was then cast as the eponymous character in the legal comedy drama Eli Stone.
+However, the show was cancelled after only seven episodes.
+Miller was then cast as the title character in the legal comedy drama Eli Stone.
 The show ran for two seasons on ABC and he received a Satellite Award nomination for Best Actor.
 He then co-starred with Romola Garai in the 2009 BBC costume drama Emma as George Knightley.

 Miller appeared in a guest role as Jordan Chase in the fifth season of the Showtime drama Dexter, for which he received a nomination for Screen Actors Guild Award for being part of the main cast in the category of Outstanding Performance by an Ensemble in a Drama Series.
 In early 2010, it was reported he was set to portray Rick Grimes in the television adaptation of the comic The Walking Dead.
 It was later revealed that Andrew Lincoln had been cast.
-In 2011, Miller auditioned for the role of Sherlock Holmes in the CBS adaption based on the works of Arthur Conan Doyle.
+In 2011, Miller auditioned for the role of Sherlock Holmes in the CBS adaptation based on the works of Arthur Conan Doyle.
 He originally turned down the part, as he feared it would be too similar to the BBC version Sherlock.
-However, after receiving the script he accepted the part, and it was officially announced he would star in Elementary, alongside Lucy Liu.
+However, after reviewing the script he accepted the part, and it was officially announced he would star in Elementary, alongside Lucy Liu.
 This earned him his second Satellite Award nomination for Best Actor.

-In 2021, it was announced that he was to star in season five of The Crown, as former British Prime Minister, John Major.
+In 2021, it was announced that he was to star in season five of The Crown, as former British Prime Minister John Major.